-Admiral Holdo in The Last Jedi is aloof and condescending towards Poe.
-Dismissing him as just another arrogant hotshot who needs to fall in line and stick to his orders.
+Admiral Holdo in The Last Jedi is aloof and condescending towards Poe, dismissing him as just another arrogant hotshot who needs to fall in line and stick to his orders.
 Given that Leia already demoted Poe after his recklessness got a number of resistance bombers killed earlier in the film and that Leia agrees with Holdo when she wakes up, Holdo is justified in doing what she does.
 Why she didn't throw Poe in the brig for disobeying orders, though...

-Templeton in Charlottte's Web is crass, anti-social and totally obnoxious.
+Templeton in Charlotte's Web is crass, anti-social and totally obnoxious.
 But even so, he did a lot for Wilbur and Charlotte and was never thanked properly.

-M'Baku, the leader of the Jabari tribe, in Black Panther (2018) is a staunch opposer against Wakandian vibranium and that outsiders may misuse its technology.
+M'Baku, the leader of Jabari tribe in Black Panther (2018) is a staunch opponent of Wakandian reliance on vibranium and its possible misuse by outsiders.
 He is proven correct when Killmonger ascends the throne and wants to use all its technology and weapons to tear apart the world.
 Also what saves T'Challa's life isn't technology but natural snow and the Heart Herb.

-When Shuri, Nakia and Ramonda say that T'Challa was murdered by Killmonger, M'Baku is the one to point out it was through ritual combat that both parties accepted and thus a valid defeat and less murder.
+When Shuri, Nakia and Ramonda say that T'Challa was murdered by Killmonger, M'Baku is the one to point out it was through ritual combat that both parties accepted and thus a valid defeat, not a murder.